10 things to do in Kreuzberg, Berlin: Our guide to visiting the neighborhood

 Checkpoint Charlie Berlin wall

 Visiting the Checkpoint is probably one of the most popular things to do in Kreuzberg and in Berlin in general.
-It’s an important symbol of the Cold War which served as a border between East and West Berlin.
+It’s an important symbol of the Cold War that used to serve as a border between East and West Berlin.

-Now, it is a museum with a replica version of the guardhouse.
-You can take a photo with American guards who are very friendly and love to smile and make faces.
-If you want to learn more about the Checkpoint and the history of the divided city, there is an open-air memorial dedicated to that period of time nearby.
+Now, it is a replica version of the guardhouse.
+Taking a photo with it will be challenging: There is some pretty heavy foot traffic in the area.
+If you want to learn more about the Checkpoint and the history of the divided city, there is a museum and an open-air memorial dedicated to that period of time nearby.

 German Museum of Technology